-Tapa the World (temp closed)
+Tapa the World (open dine-in)

 Spanish and World Cuisine.

 2115 J Street

 Weds – Sat 11:30am – Midnight

 Come join us for the sounds of Spain Wednesday – Sunday nights from 7:30pm to 9-30pm

 Tapa The World opened in May of 1994 and is owned by brother and sister Paul Ringstrom and Conni Levis.
 Both owners spent time in Spain during their college years, studying Spanish and taking in as much of the local culture as they were able to on student's budget.

 Paul's educational background (he earned his bachelor's degree from Cornell's Hotel/Restaurant Management School) coupled with his love of the Spanish life-style brought him back to Spain in 1990, where he opened a Tex-Mex restaurant off the Gran Via in Madrid.